Random Javascript and PHP generation

 P.S. and as I can see, you implemented this idea in your site, didn’t you?

-4. Gareth Heyes wrote:
+4. Gareth Heyes writes:

-Yeah I implemented a variant of this idea, I actually released a Wordpress plugin, which uses an older method of code creation but still works fine because I don’t get any comment spam on this site.
+Yeah I implemented a variant of this idea, I actually released a WordPress plugin, which uses an older method of code creation but still works fine because I don’t get any comment spam on this site.

-5. Jector wrote:
+5. Jector writes:

 Aha, I see.
 Anyway, thanks for great idea.

-6. Gareth Heyes wrote:
+6. Gareth Heyes writes:

 Before I forget, I must mention that much of the code was inspired by Ronald’s blog and you should visit his excellent site to learn more stuff about security.

-7. Harold wrote:
+7. Harold writes:

 I’ve used something similar a while back.
 I used a MD5 JavaScript to create a hash of the users’ name before submitting the form.